karansharmaa/docusieve/README.md

-# DocuSieve – AI-Powered Resume Analyzer
+# DocuSieve – Local LLM AI-Powered (for now) Resume Analyzer
 (Local LLM (Ollama) --> Will be upgraded to support cloud-hosted LLMs (OpenAI/Anthropic) in addition to the current local Ollama setup.
 I will be learning as I go.)

 DocuSieve is a resume analyzer that compares a **PDF resume** against a **job description** and generates: